 Only small section timbers were available locally.
 Therefore, to achieve the long spans and open spaces we devised a way of making the columns using multiple braced timber sections that provided the compression strength and lateral stability required.
 To combat the problem of termite infestation reinforced concrete pillars were used to lift the timber out of the ground and provide durability.
 However, to minimise the concrete used we kept the pillars at low level.

-StructureMode are design-focused structural engineers with a passion for experimentation and making.
+StructureMode are London-based design-led structural engineers with a passion for experimentation and making – turning concepts into reality.

 8a Peacock Yard

 Lûz, an art installation for the Secret Garden Party in 2013, photography by Jody Lawrence